 - CarbonChain lets you set, agree and roll out KPIs with client buy-in, based on automated continuous benchmarking.
 We independently rate trades in near real-time.

-- Our platform provides accurate, end-to-end supply chain carbon footprinting, asset screening, and integrates into your lending workflows.
+- Get accurate, end-to-end supply chain carbon footprinting, asset screening, and integrates into your lending workflows.

-- CarbonChain is aligned with the Greenhouse Gas Protocol, is a CDP accredited solutions provider, and an official TCFD supporter, so you can trust our software to help you prepare for regulation.
+- CarbonChain is aligned with the Greenhouse Gas Protocol and an official TCFD supporter, so you can trust our software to help you prepare for regulation.